Into vs. In To

 “The Awkward Moment Wen U Wake Up In The Morning n See Ur Phone Into Pieces” is this a correct usage ? ? ?

-I am assuming that this is purposely written in a “text message” style.
-The phrase is not grammatically correct as it is not a complete sentence, so I am assuming it would be used as a headline or title.
+We are assuming that this is purposely written in a “text message” style.
+The phrase is not grammatically correct as it is not a complete sentence, so we are assuming it would be used as a headline or title.
 If so, the correct wording would be “The Awkward Moment When You Wake Up in the Morning and See Your Phone Is in Pieces.”

 Don’t give in to temptation